k-vaughn/NTCIP-8008/docs/examples.md

         Material for MkDocs allows users to define their own admonition types as well.

 === "Code for Note"
-    ```
+    ``` markdown
     !!! note
         Material for MkDocs allows users to define their own admonition types as well.
     ```

 === "Warning Example"